I’m Aaron Matthies and I write all of the lessons, reviews, and articles on Guitar Gear Finder.

 How to get the most out of this website

-There are three main types of resources available on this website to help you out:
+There are four main types of resources available on this website to help you out:

 To get the most out of this website I encourage you to subscribe to the Guitar Gear Finder Newsletter.